TanninOne/pagan/doc/index_format.md

 ## Known issues

 * (1) objects can have a 64bit offset into the data stream, strings and data blobs are also stored using an index into the stream but that is limited to 32bit because we have to store it together with the blob size into a 64bit value.
-This could be worked around by treating the string/data offset as an offset to the owning objecte and/or storing blob offset and size as variable size integers.
+This could be worked around by treating the string/data offset as an offset to the owning object and/or storing blob offset and size as variable size integers.
 Or splitting the file into multiple data streams if 32bit offsets don't suffice.
 * (2) data blob fields are stored as (offset, length) while arrays are stored as (length, offset).
-Inconsistence makes me sad
+Inconsistency makes me sad
 * (3) we currently use 32 bit to store the actual type for "runtime" fields, that seems pretty excessive, I want to see the ksy declaring more than, say, 65k custom types...
 * (4) when storing a list of "runtime" type, we currently store the concrete type with each individual item rather than with the list, despite the fact that the way types are declared, the all have to have the same type.
 This is probably extremely harmful to performance
-* (5) code uses the words "array" and "list" interchangably, sanitize that
+* (5) code uses the words "array" and "list" interchangeably, sanitize that